oras-project/artifacts-spec/artifact-manifest.md

     - The max number of blobs is not defined, but MAY be limited by [distribution-spec][oci-distribution-spec] implementations.
     - An encountered `descriptor.mediaType` that is unknown to the implementation MUST be ignored.

-- **`subjectManifest`** *descriptor*
+- **`subject`** *descriptor*

    An OPTIONAL reference to any existing manifest within the repository.
-When specified, the artifact is said to be dependent upon the referenced `subjectManifest`.
+When specified, the artifact is said to be dependent upon the referenced `subject`.
    - The item MUST be a [descriptor][descriptor] representing a manifest.
 Descriptors to blobs are not supported.
-The registry MUST return a `400` response code when `subjectManifest` is not found in the same repository, and not a manifest.
+The registry MUST return a `400` response code when `subject` is not found in the same repository, and not a manifest.

 - **`annotations`** *string-string map*